NCEAS/metadig-engine/docs/developer-guide.md

 All source code is compiled and the metadig-engine jar file is built.

 - mvn install

 The metadig-engine deliverables are copied to the local Maven repository (i.e. ~/.m2/repository).
-This step makes the deliverables available to other packages that may require them.
-For example, the [metadig-webapp](https://github.com/NCEAS/metadig-webapp) componenet requires metadig-engine for builds and can obtain them from the local Mavin repository.
+This step makes the deliverables available to other packages that require them.
+For example, the [metadig-webapp](https://github.com/NCEAS/metadig-webapp) repository requires metadig-engine for builds and can obtain them from the local Mavin repository.
+The metadig-engine repo builds and published the metadig-postgres, metadig-worker, metadig-scorer and metadig-scheduler Docker image.
+(The metadig-webapp repository builds and published the metadig-controller Docker image).

-## metadig-engine Dependancies
-### metadig-r

-metadig-engine assessment checks that are written in the R programming language can use the [metadig-r](https://github.com/NCEAS/metadig-r) R package, which contains functions that perform common assessment tasks.
-The metadig-r package is made available to metadig-engine via an R source package, for example 'metadig_0.2.0.tar.gz`.
-This file is used during the building of the metadig-worker Docker image, which is described later in this document.
-Additional information on building and using the metadig-r R package is available from the [github repo](https://github.com/NCEAS/metadig-r).

-### metadig-py

-The metadig-py component is a Python package that assists in the authoring of metadig-engine checks written in Python. metadig-py is made available to metadig-engine by building the Python package from the [metadig-py](https://github.com/NCEAS/metadig-py) repository, then placing the `metadig-py` directory in the metadig-engine working directory, which is described in [Running metadig-engine](#running)

-### metadig-checks

-Metadata assessment checks assoicated with this project can be found at https://github.com/NCEAS/metadig-checks.
-The metadig-checks distribution is built from that repository, then deployed to the metadig-engine working directory, as described in that repository.

-### RabbitMQ

-## Building metadig-engine Docker images
+## Building and Publishing metadig-engine Docker images

 Docker images are built for metadig-engine services and posted to https://hub.docker.com/r/metadig.
 Once the software has been build, the Docker images can be build and distributed using the following command: